MegaBits/hubot-imessage/README.md

 Description
 ===========
 This is an adapter for Hubot that lets you communicate with Hubot via Apple iMessage.
+Updated to work.